sighjs/sigh-browser-sync/README.markdown

 ## Example

-`npm install --save-dev sigh-browser-sync` then add something like this to your `sigh.js`:
+`npm install --save-dev sigh-browser-sync browser-sync` then add something like this to your `sigh.js`:

 ```javascript
 var browserSync, glob, write, sass